cbonoz/open23/README.md

 Each uploaded data set gets its own FVM smart contract and unique url identified by the contract address.
 When a listing visitor purchases a dataset, a transaction is made against the listing contract, a transaction and transfer via the contract is recorded, and lastly Saturn securely delivers the car file representation of the data to the buyer via the cid.

+Under 5MB can upload directly
+Over 5MB can provide a link to the cid
+DataX will provide instructions for both uploading and accessing files either through the app or a lotus client.

+Uploaded Datasets all have a validation flag on them.
+By default all datasets are marked unvalidated until reviewed by an admin of the app (admins specified on the environment when the app is deployed).
+Unvalidated datasets can be purchased at buyers discretion.

 ### Core functions
 * Create listing
-* Search listings with quick listing filter
+* Search listings
 * Buy listing
+* Validate listing (from admin panel)
 * Make offer
 * See offers
-* View data set access history.
+* View data set purchase history (from blockchain explorer).

 ## Technologies used